12 Most Valuable Coins Known To Us [As Of 2023]

 Price: $4.1 million

-The Bust Dollar, also known as Bowed Liberty Dollar, is an extremely rare one-dollar coin issued by the United States Mint in the 1830s.
+The Bust Dollar, also known as the Bowed Liberty Dollar, is an extremely rare one-dollar coin issued by the United States Mint in the 1830s.
 About fifteen such coins are known to exist.

 Initially, only eight (possibly) Bust Dollar coins were minted for diplomatic purposes.
 However, they were never used.
-The coins were soon in high demand, as news of their existence reached numismatists and private collectors.
+The coins were soon in high demand as news of their existence reached numismatists and private collectors.

 To fulfill the demands, Mint employees secretively produced more Bust Dollar coins.
 But unlike the original ones, the new (second) set of coins lacked proper lettering.
 This mistake was, however, rectified in the third and final set.
+In 1999, a Class I (original) Bust Dollar was sold by Bowers & Merena for $4,140,000.
+It was the highest money paid for a coin at that time.

 6. Liberty Head Nickel